What You Will Learn

 Task 8.
 Configure the stub resolver on the node that sends queries so that it uses IPv6 to send DNS queries, either statically or using DHCPv6.

 After completing tasks 1 through 8, you are essentially done.
 However, you may have some policies in firewalls or routers (one of the routers A through E in Figure 2) that filter DNS over IPv6, TCP/53, or UDP/53.
 Stateful inspection is possible for DNS over IPv6 just as it is for DNS over IPv4, because in most cases sessions are initiated from the inside toward the outside.
 In a few cases, however, when performing zone transfers (see Figure 3), the flows are initiated from the outside, and policies must be altered to enable this.
-Of the three flows in Figure 3, flows 2 and 3 are initiated toward the master server, which is the opposite direction from what is normally allowed in the flow inspection that protects the master server.
+Of the three flows in Figure 3, flows 2 and 3 are initiated toward the primary server, which is the opposite direction from what is normally allowed in the flow inspection that protects the primary server.
 However, the configuration is the same for IPv6 as for IPv4.

 Figure 3.
 Flow of Packets When Performing Zone Transfer with DNS Notify